olwend/CV/README.md

 AD HOC PROJECTS FOR SMALL BUSINESSES USING MS OFFICE

 #### HOPED FOR PIPELINE PROJECTS TO VIEW
-LUFF SAID - game approach to community contribution and knowledge sharing (customisable name to be based on village)
+LUFF SAID - game approach to cross generation community contribution and knowledge sharing (customisable name)

 ####INTERESTS